mikeder/turtletime/README.md

 ## Features

-* 4 players spawn in a rectangle and can move independently.
+* 2-8 players spawn in a rectangle and can move independently.
 [WASD]
 * Edible strawberries and chili peppers will spawn randomly on the map.
 * Eating strawberries will give you a temporary sprint ability.
 [LSHIFT]
 * Eating chili peppers will give you the ability to shoot [5] fireballs!
 [SPACE] or [RETURN]
-* Players hit by 3-4 fireballs are set inactive, last remaining active player wins!
+* Players hit by enough fireballs are set inactive, last remaining active player wins!

-## Road Map

-Selectable number of players - [example](https://github.com/johanhelsing/matchbox/blob/main/examples/bevy_ggrs/src/box_game.rs)

 ## Inspiration